secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

 ## License

 secux_paymentdevicekit is available under the MIT license.
-See the LICENSE file for more info.